AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Biographies

 G{\"{U}}NE{\c{Ş}} KARABULUT KURT [StM'00, M'06, SM'15] (gunes.kurt@polymtl.ca) is Professor of Electrical Engineering at Polytechnique Montréal, Montréal, QC, Canada.
 She is a Marie Curie Fellow and has received the Turkish Academy of Sciences Outstanding Young Scientist (TÜBA-GEBIP) Award in 2019.
 She received her Ph.D. degree in electrical engineering from the University of Ottawa, ON, Canada.\\

-ANTOINE LESAGE-LANDRY [StM'16, M'20, SM'24] is an Associate Professor in the Department of Electrical Engineering at Polytechnique Montréal, QC, Canada.
+ANTOINE LESAGE-LANDRY [StM'16, M'20, SM'24] is an Associate Professor of Electrical Engineering at Polytechnique Montréal, QC, Canada.
 His research focuses on decision-making in complex engineering systems like electric power systems and wireless communication networks. }